mikenikles/html-to-react/README.md

 };

 // Order matters.
-Instructions are processed in the order they're defined const processNodeDefinitions = new HtmlToReact.ProcessNodeDefinitions(React);
+Instructions are processed in the order they're defined const processNodeDefinitions = new HtmlToReact.ProcessNodeDefinitions();
 const processingInstructions = [
   {
     // Custom <h1> processing